haruta-otaki/spacecraft-telemetry-anomaly-detection/README.md

 - Local Outlier Factor (LOF)
 - Ensemble model

-The ensumble model is designed to combine multiple detectors to leverage the complementary strengths of the three algorithms: One-Class SVM defines the boundary of normal data, Isolation Forest isolates anomalies via recursive partitioning, and LOF measures local density deviations.
+The ensemble model is designed to combine multiple detectors to leverage the complementary strengths of the three algorithms: One-Class SVM defines the boundary of normal data, Isolation Forest isolates anomalies via recursive partitioning, and LOF measures local density deviations.
 The ensemble applies a “maximum voting” strategy with a threshold of one vote, flagging a test example as anomalous if any model predicts it as suchprioritizing recall.

 ### 4. Evaluation Metrics
 - Precision (anomalous class)